Policy Number: 115

 H. Notification of Candidacy Status

 If the President recommends denial of tenure, the candidate may request a review only in accordance with Regents’ Rule and Regulation, Rule 31008, Termination of a Faculty Member, Part 2, Section 6.
 No faculty member will be penalized, disciplined or prejudiced for contesting decisions, lodging a complaint or aiding another faculty member in doing so.
 The President's decision will be transmitted to the appropriate dean, and through the dean to the candidate, and will be reflected in the next annual appointment letter.
-Appropriate changes reflecting changes in rank or tenure status will be made in the school's budget.

-If a review cannot be completed by August 15 of the penultimate year, the candidate will be given a notice of non-reappointment, which may be rescinded if tenure is awarded.
+If a review cannot be completed by August 15 of the penultimate (eighth) year, the candidate will be given a notice of non-reappointment, which may be rescinded if tenure is awarded.

 J. Transfer to a Non-tenure Track